aws/aws-nitro-enclaves-with-k8s/README.md

 - **Create a launch template**: This helps us to create Nitro Enclaves-enabled EC2 instances.
 - **Create an EKS Cluster**: Sets up a single-node EKS cluster.
 The launch template created previously is used in this step.
 Bear in mind that cluster creation process takes **15-20** minutes.
 - **Enable [Nitro Enclaves K8s Device Plugin](https://github.com/aws/aws-nitro-enclaves-k8s-device-plugin)**: This plugin helps **Kubernetes** pods to safely access Nitro Enclaves device driver.
-    As part of this step, the plugin is deployed as a **daemonset** to the cluster.
+    As part of this step, the plugin is deployed as a **[daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)** to the cluster.

-If the command fails before completing, It safe to call it multiple times.
-The command resumes from where it left off.

 <br />